You Are What You Eat!

 Undo It!
 Key Idea #1:

-There’s a growing scientific and medical consensus that lifestyle changes can prevent and reverse chronic diseases.
+The growing scientific and medical consensus is that lifestyle changes can prevent and reverse chronic diseases.

 Undo It!
 Key Idea #2:

-When it comes to lifestyle changes, slow and steady does not win the race.
+When it comes to lifestyle changes, slow and steady, do not win the race.

 Undo It!
 Key Idea #3: